tradle/cloudpal/README.md

 1. **What makes this possible**.
 Linux evolved in the last 5-10 years to let us create a beautful and powerful Cloud, dedicated to a personal use.
 We believe this is the next evolutionary cycle of Personal Computing, after PCs and Mobiles.

 1. **Cloud commoditization**.
-Despite the dominance of Megascaler / Hyperscalers, the inovation on the Edge did not stop, with Cloudflare and Fastly.com adding serverless compute, Virtual Private Server (VPS) players like Linode, Digital Ocean, Vultr etc. adding AWS S3-compatible Object Storage and other services, popularized by AWS.
+Despite the dominance of Megascaler / Hyperscalers, the inovation on the Edge did not stop, with Cloudflare and Fastly.com adding serverless compute, Virtual Private Server (VPS) providers like Linode, Digital Ocean, Vultr etc. adding AWS S3-compatible Object Storage and other services, popularized by AWS.

 1. **Get ready for VPS++** There is one area though that neither Hyperscalers nor others are offering today, a Cloud PC for consumers.
 Although VPS business has existed since the 1990s, its target audience has always been the techical crowd.